Warzone2100/WMIT/README.md

 # WMIT
 Warzone Model Import Tool

-Import and export .WZM, [.PIE](https://github.com/Warzone2100/warzone2100/blob/master/doc/PIE.md), and .OBJ files.
+Import and export [.PIE](https://github.com/Warzone2100/warzone2100/blob/master/doc/PIE.md), and .OBJ files.

+Also can import files in .WZM format.
+> Note: support for .WZM format is deprecated and will be removed in a future release.
+Please migrate your files into .PIE format.

 For use with: [Warzone 2100](https://github.com/Warzone2100/warzone2100)